Rotary Core Drilling

 - ROBUST Rotary methods effectively advance through hard and soft lithology.

-- DEPTH & DIAMETER Rotary advances to deeper depths than direct push and auger, and is capable of larger diameter holes.
+- DEPTH & DIAMETER Rotary advance to deeper depths than direct push and auger, and is capable of larger diameter holes.

 - VERSATILITY Several variations of rotary technology are available; each offering unique advantages based on the geology, site conditions, and scope of work.